Help us rebuild Catholic churches and schools in Puerto Rico

 Catholic Extension Society has had a strong relationship with Puerto Rico since our founding in 1905.
 Our support increased exponentially since the hurricane, when we began collaborating with five dioceses on this project.

-Now in 2025, we are set to begin the construction process to repair over 600 damaged Catholic churches, schools and other critical facilities.
+In 2025, the construction process began to repair over 600 damaged Catholic churches, schools and other critical facilities.

 The largest rebuilding project in American Christianity is underway

-A groundbreaking ceremony on March 31, 2025, at the Cathedral of San Juan, marks the beginning of the construction phase of the project.
+A groundbreaking ceremony on March 31, 2025, at the Cathedral of San Juan, marked the beginning of the construction phase of the project to rebuild the Church in Puerto Rico.
+(Read the story here!)
 This historic 16th century building sustained heavy hurricane damage.
 It will be among over 600 Catholic churches, 25 schools and other church facilities to be repaired or rebuilt.

 Hurricane-damaged church in Ponce